-The 10 most hated Premier League clubs in 2024/25
+Bad reputation: The 10 most hated Premier League clubs in 2024/25

 The Premier League is known for its fierce competition and passionate fanbases, but some clubs evoke more negative emotions than others.
 Whether it's due to their financial practices, controversial ownership, or historical rivalries, these clubs are often at the center of fan debates.
 Here's a countdown of the ten most hated Premier League clubs in 2024, based on a Sky Sports survey.

-Perhaps a more soft dislike, Brighton has grown into a solid Premier League side, but their rise has also brought some disdain.
+Perhaps a softer dislike, Brighton has grown into a solid Premier League side, but their rise has also brought some disdain.
 Their intense rivalry with Crystal Palace, often referred to as the "M23 derby," adds to the animosity.
 Brighton's well-run operations and recent success have sometimes been viewed with envy, especially by clubs struggling to compete.

 Want to see more like this?
 Follow us here for daily sports news, profiles and analysis!